 A Medical Emergency Transport and Rescue Services team can assist if you’ve been involved in an accident, are seriously injured or need medical attention.

-If a child or adult has consumed, inhaled or is affected in any other way by a substance (from detergents, to plants to medication etc) that could be toxic, or has been stung or bitten by a poisonous animal (scorpion, snake etc), phone the Poisons Information Helpline of the Western Cape on 0861 555 777.
+If a child or adult has consumed, inhaled or is affected in any other way by a substance (from detergents, to plants to medication etc) that could be toxic, or has been stung or bitten by a poisonous animal (scorpion, snake etc), phone the Poison Information Helpline of the Western Cape on 0861 555 777.

 (Guidelines, Manuals and Instructions) (File type: pdf; size: 1012.76 KB)Department of Health (Western Cape Government)